 Indication Meaning The Gateway's AC source is correct.
-For example: the neutral connection is established, voltage is within tolerance, and no dangerous voltage spikes are pr The SD card is inserted and the file system is working.
+For example: the neutral connection is established, voltage is within tolerance, and no dangerous voltage spikes are processed in the control of the c SD The SD card is inserted and the file system is working.
 NET The network is connected.
 The cable connection is established and the Gateway has acquired an IP address.
 HIQ The Gateway was able to contact the server and upload data.
 The Indicator will be yellow while the Gateway attempts to make contact.